geoaigroup/geogroup-website/content/authors/rabih_almoghraby/_index.md

 user_groups:
   - Members
 ---
-**Rabih Al Moghraby** is a computer communication and network engineering student at the Lebanese University.
+**Rabih Al Moghraby** hold a degree in Computer Communication and Network Engineering from the Faculty of Technology at Lebanese University.
 He is passionate about scientific exploration in various domains, with a focus on the intersection of data science and scientific discovery.
 Rabih is enthusiastic about leveraging machine learning techniques to explore scientific mysteries and drive meaningful solutions for real-world challenges.